hovermind/reactaz/doc-md/react-for-novice.md

 ## About react
+The five key concepts are:
+* Components
+* JSX
+* Props & State
+* The Component API
+* Component Types

+Things to know:
 * A React codebase is made up of components.
 * These components are written using JSX.
 * Data flows from parent to children, except when it comes to state, which originates inside a component.